sbcommits/expandingCards/README.md

 ## Inspiration

 This is day 1 of the '50 Projects In 50 Days' Udemy course by Brad Traversy and Florin Pop.
-I have chosen this course to practise and solidify my existing HTML, CSS & JavaScript knowledge and to gain a broader understanding of how they all work together to produce the features of websites plus hopefully learn a few tips and tricks along the way.
+I have chosen this course to practise and solidify my existing HTML, CSS & JavaScript knowledge and to gain a broader understanding of how they all work together to produce the features of websites, plus hopefully learn a few tips and tricks along the way.

 https://www.udemy.com/course/50-projects-50-days/learn/